essen/http-extensions/draft-ietf-httpbis-digest-headers.md

 Finally the semantics of an HTTP response may decouple the effective request URI from the enclosed representation.
-In the example below, the `Content-Location` metadata header field explicits that the representation enclosed in the response refers to the resource available at `/authors/123`.
+In the example response below, the `Content-Location` header field indicates that the enclosed representation refers to the resource available at `/authors/123`.

 Request: